 Wayne Campbell, Managing Director, Healthy Performance Ltd gave a step-by-step guide on how delegates can create and implement an employee health and wellbeing strategy that delivers results.

 Steve Dunn, Chairman, Well Intelligence explained that whilst wellbeing is being acknowledged everywhere, how do you begin to create and implement wellbeing best practice in your organisation?

 Using Heart Rate Variability to assess Wellbeing

 In 1948, the WHO defined health as ‘a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity’.
-As complete well-being is practically impossible, more recent definitions have emphasized resilience, the capacity to cope and the ability to maintain a sense of well-being.
-In this session Tim Wright, Commercial Director at First Beat explains about Heart Rate variability (HRV) and how tracking HRV can be used to assess an individual’s health.
+As complete well-being is practically impossible, more recent definitions have emphasised resilience, the capacity to cope and the ability to maintain a sense of well-being.
+In this session Tim Wright, Commercial Director at First Beat explained about Heart Rate variability (HRV) and how tracking HRV can be used to assess an individual’s health.

 We want to help your business grow – whether into new parts of the UK or on a global scale.
 Amber Road offers: